 We will answer your questions about how you prefer to care for your pet's remains afterwards and we will explain all options to you (see our Aftercare section).
 Our Home Euthanasia service is complete.
 We not only offer euthanasia, but also full aftercare service.
 You do not have to worry about what to do with your pet's remains afterwards.
 We can take care of everything for you, including returning your pet's ashes to you if you wish.
 However, if you prefer to take care of your pet's remains youself, we can leave your pet on your premises for a home burial or for you to take him/her to the cremation facility of your choice.

 When you are ready to make an appointment, we will work with you to find the best time for you.
 If your pet is in distress, we will do all we can to be there within the shortest delay.
-We offer visits 7 days a week until midnight.
+We offer visits 7 days a week, days and evenings.

 The euthanasia procedure is actually very simple.
 The wealth of information on our website can demystify the entire subject for you.
 When the doctor arrives at your home, she will make sure to answer all your questions and do everything possible to make you feel as comfortable as possible with what is happening.
 There will be some forms to fill out (which you may fill out ahead of time if you wish by downloading and printing them in the Forms Section).
 The doctor will walk you through the entire procedure and answer all your questions.

 With your help, the doctor will assess the best way to proceed with your pet so that your baby is comfortable and stress free.
 Is your pet scared of strangers?
 Is it best for the doctor to minimize her contact with your pet or does your pet love people?
 Is your pet in a lot of pain?
 Tired?
 Anxious?
 Will he/she need sedation? (not all pets do: see our section on sedation).